“You know what I love about Valentine’s Day?”

 When I take the roses, he asks for a glass of water.
 His hand shakes slightly as he downs it.
 His normal banter is absent.
 I feel we’ve been dropped into some alternative universe.
 This is not us.
 Except it is.
 It is us as grown-ups.

 Dinner itself is a blur.
 It is a high-end place, and he is stretching to pay for it.
 We sit in the smaller of the two dining rooms.
 We decide on wine, but not too much, so we each have a glass.
 And when our waitress returns with them she takes our orders.
-It’s February and cold outside and we each order soup and then I get chicken and he has beef.
+It’s February and cold outside and we each order soup and then I get chicken and he has a steak.

 The meal moves as uneventfully as our orders, just being together but with a tinge of expectancy.
 He braves a second glass of wine when he gets his steak and we share dessert.
 It’s an apple pie confection, and very good.